Soil preparation is one of the important parts of getting a bounty harvest. Tomatoes can perform better if they get the right soil types they need.

-No matter what type of soil hold your backyard, it can be turned into an ideal soil for tomato plants applying proper soil amendments.
+No matter what type of soil holds your backyard, it can be turned into an ideal soil for tomato plants applying proper soil amendments.

 Taking a soil test first

-A soil test is the primary job to do before starting soil preparation.
+A soil test is a primary job to do before starting soil preparation.
 There are plenty of soil test kits available in the garden stores.
 Just pick one and do the test.

 If you found difficulties, contact your local extension center to finish the job.

-Before taking the soil preparation you need to know which soil perform better for tomatoes.
+Before taking the soil preparation you need to know which soil performs better for tomatoes.